ryanleong/Tweet-Labeling-Analyzer/README.md

 	ExporttoAMTSets :	Exports tweets to a CSV file, in sets of 50, to be uploaded to AMT.

-	ImportFromAMT :		Imports data from AMT results CSV into database.
+	ImportFromAMT :		Imports result data from AMT results CSV into database.

 	Analyzer :			Calculates aggregate worker scores and does correlation analysis.

 	ExportForGraphs :	Exports data as a CSV file to be opened in Exel, to generate graph.

+	form.html :			Holds the form layout of the Amazon Mechanical Turk Survey used in the HITs.

 Prior to running the scripts, CouchDB needs to be installed on the machine.
-The Python-CouchDB package is required to run the scripts, which can be installed by running "sudo apt-get install python-couchdb"
+The Python-CouchDB package is required to run the scripts, which can be installed by running "sudo apt-get install python-couchdb".
+Take note that the scripts have to be run sequentially, in the above order.

+Experts HTML form is hosted on an Apache Tomcat server.
+This requires it to be installed prior to running, in addtion to running the "ImporttoDB.py" state above.
+The files are in the AMT directory, which is the source code for the Expert labeling forms.
+This includes:

+	nbn.jsp : 			Page with form for Experts to label NBN Tweets.

+	flu.jsp : 			Page with form for Experts to label Flu Tweets.

+	Store.java :		Inserts gathered NBN labels into db.

+	StoreFlu.java :		Inserts gathered Flu labels into db.

+	form.war :			The Apache Tomcat server package that is to be deployed.